JaredArz/Stochastic_MTJ_Model/README.md

 - Jstt:     spin-transfer torque current to apply.
 - dump_mod: save history of phi and theta every n samples if view_mag_flag enabled.
 - view_mag_flag: enables/disables history of phi and theta.
--

 Optional arguments (Used in the backend!):
-- file_ID: to be used if parallelized as each concurrent sample must have a unique file ID.
+- file_ID:      needed if parallelized as each concurrent sample must have a unique file ID.
 - config_check: to bet set if the device parameters are being verified.

 Returns: